1 Killed In Tri-Cities After Cars Collide with Semi Truck on 395 - NewsBreak

 KENNEWICK, Wash.- Around 1 p.m. the Benton County Sheriff's Office was notified of possible human remains in a bag floating in the river.
 The BCSO remained on scene and located the remains just east of the Cable Bridge.
 The Benton County Coroners Office confirmed that the body found was that...

-'10 times the man I am': Father of WSP trooper shot in Walla Walla gives update on his condition

-SEATTLE — The father of Dean Atkinson Jr., the Washington State Patrol trooper who was shot in Walla Walla, gave an update on his son's condition on Monday.
-According to Dean Atkinson Sr., his son has made major improvements during his recovery at Harborview Medical Center.
-He is now in serious, but improving condition.
+SEATTLE – The father of the injured Washington State Patrol Trooper Dean Atkinson.
+Jr. gave an update on his son’s condition Monday.
+Dean Atkinson Sr. stated his son. was shot in his left hand an unknown number of times.
+The injured trooper used that. hand to protect his...

-Multi-vehicle crash at intersection of South Garfield Street and South Fruitland Street

-KENNEWICK, Wash. - UPDATE: 9/26/22 6 a.m.
-Around 7 p.m.
-Sunday night Kennewick Police responded to reports of a driver travelling at excessive speeds and passing cars.
-According to the Kennewick Police Department, the driver hit several parked cars before crashing near S. Garfield and S. Fruitland.
-The driver, a...